ccincotti3/Pac-Man/README.md

 ### Background

 Pac-Man is a 1-player game where the player navigates 'Pac-Man' through a rectangular maze.
 The goal is to collect all the dots, known as Pac-Dots while also avoiding enemy ghosts.
 The player is given three 'lives', and on contact with the ghosts, the player loses a life.
 On loss of three lives - play is over and the game is restarted.
-Once the all dots are collected, the player wins.
+Once the all dots are collected, the player can move onto the next more difficult level.

 ### Functionality & MVP